Aesthetik

 And then it came to the fact that I was all there, wasn’t I, and I stamped and screamed yes, and he had obligations in the next room, and he was working in London, earning ten pounds a week so he could later earn twelve pounds a week, and I was stamping and he was stamping on the floor, and then he kissed me bang smash on the mouth and ripped my hairband off, my lovely red hairband scarf which has weathered the sun and much love, and whose like I shall never again find, and my favorite silver earrings: hah, I shall keep, he barked.
 And when he kissed my neck I bit him long and hard on the cheek, and when we came out of the room, blood was running down his face.

-with actor Ellora Torchia who portrayed the soul and broken heart of my birth mother, Joan, who I never knew** in a single take 6 minute monologue to camera that won three awards, screened in over 20 festivals including premiering at the venerable Hollywood institution, Chinese Theater at the Hollyshorts Festival and going on to screen at Leeds International Film Festival, screening in the British Film strand and also in London Film week, with Cannes Grand Jury Prize winner CLOSE
+starring Ellora Torchia who portrayed the broken heart of my birth mother, Joan, who I never knew (but was given her personal journals by her partner who held her hand when she died at the age of 37) in a single take 6 minute monologue that won three awards, screened in over 20 festivals including premiering at the iconic Chinese Theater at the Hollyshorts Festival in LA, going on to screen at Leeds International Film Festival, screening in the British Shot Film strand and also in London Film week-where we won a prize-with Cannes Grand Jury Prize winner CLOSE

 THE ELECTRICITY IN ME [feature]